 It’s a condition that many cyclists experience differently.

-For some, it can be a light pain in the pelvic or genital area which contacts the saddle the most and therefore, withstands the most pressure during a ride.
+For some, it can be a light pain in the pelvic or genital area that contacts the saddle the most and, therefore, withstands the most pressure during a ride.

-But even though not many cyclists find saddle sores serious, they can be over time.
+But even though not many cyclists find saddle sores profound, they can be over time.

-Usually, saddle sore starts with a simple chafing of the skin, and if you ignore it, the areas can even become open sores, which is something you definitely don’t want.
+Usually, a saddle sore starts with a simple chafing of the skin, and if you ignore it, the areas can even become open sores, which you definitely don’t want.

-On top of that, inflammation can happen as well around the hair follicles that could lead to painful bumps on the skin.
-This can go really far to the point where you can mistaken the bump for a pimple.
+On top of that, inflammation can happen around the hair follicles that could lead to painful bumps on the skin.
+This can go really far to the point where you can mistake the bump for a pimple.

-In the worst case scenario, a saddle sore can involve deep skin infection which is most of the times, filled with pus.
+In the worst-case scenario, a saddle sore can involve a deep skin infection, which is filled with pus most of the time.

-Even though many cyclists aren’t aware of the saddle sore conditions, it’s really important to take it seriously as it could get complicated in no time.
+Even though many cyclists aren’t aware of the saddle sore conditions, it’s essential to take it seriously as it could get complicated in no time.